nauq302/NAUQ_game_engine/README.md

 My version of Cherno's game engine

 - Dependency:
-    + spdlog: Logging library.
+    + Spdlog: Logging library.
 Use for logging.
+    + GLFW: Multi-platform library for OpenGL, OpenGL ES, ...
+Use for create Window and event handling.
+    + GLAD.
+    + ImGui: Use for Graphical User Interface